completelyblank/Multedio/README.md

 ### Take a sneak peek at our project's introductory base:
 ![](https://github.com/completelyblank/Multedio/blob/main/src/Multedio_Open.gif)

-## List:

-### User Interface Design (Figma):

-We aim to wireframe the main interface components and design user-friendly UI elements for presets, brightness, opacity, grayscale, etc. A carefully chosen color scheme enhances the user experience, while intuitive icons aid visual recognition.
-Additionally, we may explore responsive design principles for adaptability to various screen sizes.

-### Implementation (GTK/OpenCV in C):

-Our project structure is set up for easy navigation, and basic UI components using GTK are underway.
-The integration of OpenCV for image processing, along with robust error handling and memory management, is a priority to ensure a stable application.

-### Features:

-*) Brightness
-*) Contrast
-*) Color Manipulation
-*) Cropping & Rotation
-*) Noise Reduction
-*) Sharpening
-*) Revert to Orignal & Go to latest
-*) Presets

-### Operating System Concepts (Simplified):

-We plan to explore multiprocessing techniques, implement inter-process communication, and integrate basic multithreading for concurrent tasks.
-Additionally, we will investigate and address OS-specific error handling.

-### Testing:

-A comprehensive testing phase involves conducting unit tests for each feature, performing integration testing for seamless functionality, ensuring compatibility across different operating systems, and implementing stress testing for performance evaluation.

-### Documentation:

-Clear documentation for UI/UX design decisions, implementation details, and code structure is essential.
-We'll develop beginner-friendly user manuals and guides for Multedio, including troubleshooting tips for common user issues.

-### How to run (Linux):
-*) Go to terrminal
-*) cd to Project Directory
-*) Install GTK and openCV libraries for Linux (Commands may vary on type of OS) *) Run make file using the command: "make"
-*) Run the Object File using the commands: ./test.o
-*) Check it Out!

-### How to run (Windows):
-tbd
+### List of Components:

+1. **User Interface Design (Figma):**
+   - Wireframe main interface components and design user-friendly UI elements for presets, brightness, opacity, grayscale, etc.
+   - Utilize a carefully chosen color scheme to enhance the user experience.
+   - Implement intuitive icons for visual recognition.
+   - Explore responsive design principles for adaptability to various screen sizes.

+2. **Implementation (GTK/OpenCV in C):**
+   - Set up project structure for easy navigation.
+   - Develop basic UI components using GTK.
+   - Integrate OpenCV for image processing.
+   - Implement robust error handling and memory management.

+3. **Features:**
+   - Brightness adjustments
+   - Contrast modifications
+   - Color manipulation
+   - Cropping & rotation
+   - Noise reduction
+   - Sharpening
+   - Revert to original & Go to latest
+   - Presets

+4. **Operating System Concepts (Simplified):**
+   - Explore multiprocessing techniques.
+   - Implement inter-process communication.
+   - Integrate basic multithreading for concurrent tasks.
+   - Address OS-specific error handling.

+5. **Testing:**
+   - Conduct unit tests for each feature.
+   - Perform integration testing for seamless functionality.
+   - Ensure compatibility across different operating systems.
+   - Implement stress testing for performance evaluation.

+6. **Documentation:**
+   - Provide clear documentation for UI/UX design decisions, implementation details, and code structure.
+   - Develop beginner-friendly user manuals and guides for Multedio.
+   - Include troubleshooting tips for common user issues.

+### How to Run (Linux):

+1. Open a terminal.
+2. Navigate to the project directory.
+3. Install GTK and OpenCV libraries for Linux (Commands may vary based on the Linux distribution).
+4. Run the makefile using the command: `make`.
+5. Execute the object file using the command: `./test.o`.
+6. Explore Multedio!

+### How to Run (Windows):
+*(To be determined)*

 ### Future Enhancements (Optional):

-Exploration of additional image processing features, consideration for local storage integration, investigation into AI-based image enhancement algorithms, localization support for multiple languages, and evaluation of keyboard shortcuts for power users are optional enhancements for the future.
+- Explore additional image processing features.
+- Consider local storage integration.
+- Investigate AI-based image enhancement algorithms.
+- Add localization support for multiple languages.
+- Evaluate keyboard shortcuts for power users.

+---

 This readme file serves as a roadmap for the Multedio project, highlighting our goals, progress, and future plans.
 Regular collaboration and feedback sessions will play a crucial role in the successful development of this innovative Lightroom duplicate.

+**Make sure to check out our [GitHub repository](https://github.com/completelyblank/Multedio) for the latest updates and contributions!**

+---

+Feel free to adjust or expand upon this README according to your project's needs!